oramirezperera/python_mysql_flask/README.md

-When you use render_template('home.html', ) you can render variables too. to pass that variable in HTML use {{ variable_name }}
+When you use render_template('home.html', ) you can render variables too. to pass that variable in HTML use {{ variable_name }} You can reuse some things like headers and footers, to do this we are going to create a new file called base.html.
+With this syntax {% block title %}{% endblock %} you have will have a parent or base html, and you can reference with this son you can change the title or re use it with other values.
+You can always change the values of these tags.
+Another thing is in this syntax href="{{ url_for('static', filename='style.css') }}" you can render Python code, in the first argument you have static, that is a folder that has css files, and the second argument is the name of the css file that we want to use.

+The home file will be the son, in the son we use {% extends 'base.html' %} {% block content %} {% endblock %}, with this syntax we are using the references from the parent file.